nkearse1/Adhokv6/README.md

 During development a floating `DevRoleSwitcher` appears in the bottom left corner of the app.
 It lets you simulate different roles without signing in by updating `localStorage.dev_user_role`.
-The `useAuth` hook reads this value to populate mock user details and refreshes the page when a new role is selected.
+The `useAuth` hook reads this value to load real user records from the database and refreshes the page when a new role is selected.

 ### Preview Mock Mode